hinshun/connect4/README.md

 # [Connect 4](http://github.com/hinshun/connect4)

-Connect 4 is an web application to play real-time Connect 4 with other users.
+Connect 4 is an web application written with CodeIgniter to play real-time Connect 4 with other users.

 ## Getting Started